Cystic Fibrosis

 Etiology

-CF is caused by a genetic mutation in a gene on chromosome 7 that codes for a protein transmembrane conductance regulator (CFTR) protein, which functions as a transmembrane cAMP-activated chloride channel.
-Both copies of the gene are mutated in clinical disease.
+Cystic fibrosis is caused by a genetic mutation in a gene on chromosome 7 that codes for the cystic fibrosis transmembrane conductance regulator (CFTR) protein.
+This protein functions as a transmembrane cAMP-activated chloride channel.[6]
+In clinical disease, both copies of the gene are mutated.
+More than 2000 different mutations in the CFTR gene have been identified that can cause cystic fibrosis.
+These mutations are divided into the following 5 classes:

 Epidemiology